Our Services Include

-TM Hughes & Son Electrical Services Ltd are domestic, commercial and emergency Electricians who serve the homes and businesses of Brentwood, providing a quality service.
+TM Hughes & Son Electrical Services Ltd are domestic, commercial and emergency Electricians in Brentwood who serve local homes and businesses, providing a quality service.

 Whatever your electrical requirements, our fully qualified Electricians will provide a professional service through the whole process from design to installation to maintenance.

 We have worked with many residents, landlords and business owners in the area, completing work to a high standard.